abelperezok/aws-serverless-netcore/lesson-02/README.md

 }
 ```

 With the role being created, let's attach the policy, in this case we'll use a managed policy provided by Amazon ```arn:aws:iam::aws:policy/AWSLambdaExecute```.
+Although it's not strictly necessary, it's a good practice for troubleshooting, so let's add it.

 ```shell
 $ aws iam attach-role-policy \